secure-foundations/mariposa/doc/meetings.md

-## March 21st:
+## March 28st:

+present:

+* current overall figure (adjusted for unknown in the original solver query set pair)
-* some analysis on effect of time cutoff vs. instablity
+* figures on time cutoff vs. instablity vs. perturbations
+* figures on extended timeout experiments
+* figure on linear vs. dynamic vbkv
+* figure on query sizes
+* CertiKOS export [Yoshi]
+  * SAT queries are because of state machine refinements that are being sanity checked.
+They are from called as part of serval, not the project or Rosette itself
+* git bisection [Yoshi]

+discuss:
+* potential deadlines: May 5th ASE, and May 11th FSE (industry track)
 * what should instability measure? regression? divergence? both?
   * regression assumes something special about the plain query, then measures the delta between the plain and the mutants
   * divergence treats the plain as one sample of any perturbation group, then measures the variance within that group
   * high regression does not necessarily imply high divergence (mutants might be bad, but very consistently bad)
   * high divergence tends to imply regression (mutants differ, so at least some badness exists)

-* some analysis on the difference between perturbations
-* Serval CertiKOS export complete [Yoshi]
-  * SAT queries are because of state machine refinements that are being sanity checked.
-They are from called as part of serval, not the project or Rosette itself.
+## March 21st:

+meeting was canceled

 ## March 14th: